informalsystems/quint/doc/adr001-transpiler-architecture.md

 ### 3.4.
 Typecheck

-Infer types in the TNT IR.
+Infer types in the Quint IR.

 **Precondition:** `context.units[task.name]` is of the form: